Skip to main content

 Before applying a snapshot, always backup the nodekey to preserve node identity:

-sudo cp /opt/redbelly/rbn/database/nodekey /opt/redbelly/rbn/nodekey.backup
+sudo cp -p /opt/redbelly/rbn/database/nodekey /opt/redbelly/rbn/nodekey.backup

 Important: After extracting the snapshot, you must restore the nodekey file before starting redbelly.service to preserve node identity.